apache/james-project/src/adr/0072-postgresql-flags-update-concurrency-control.md

 - Read-Then-Write Logic into Transactions: Transactions come with associated costs, including extra locking, coordination overhead, and dependency on connection pooling.
 By avoiding the use of transactions, we aim to reduce these potential drawbacks and explore other mechanisms for ensuring data consistency.

-- Semantic Alignment with CRDT Principles: Considering a re-implementation of the logic with a semantic alignment to CRDT (commutative replicated data types) principles.
-This alternative explores a different paradigm for addressing concurrency challenges without resorting to traditional transactions.

 ## References